 The sequence to Long Way Round, this documentary series chronicles Ewan McGregor’s and Charley Boorman’s motorcycle ride from Northern Scotland to South Africa.

 I love watching these guys.
-I traveled overland through Southern Africa in 2005, though in the opposite direction – from Cape Town via Namibia and Botswana to Zambia, and back south to Johannesburg.
+I travelled overland through Southern Africa in 2005, though in the opposite direction – from Cape Town via Namibia and Botswana to Zambia, and back south to Johannesburg.
 Can’t wait to return one day and see more of this magical continent.